CodeAndCake/HG2TWL/misc/games-as-systems.md

 > This happen when the winner of a competition are rewarded with the means to win again.

-> This system archetype is built-in in many games (Monopoly, Chess, Settlers of Catan, Risk) because we want games to reach an end with winners and losers.
+> This system archetype is built into many games (Monopoly, Chess, Settlers of Catan, Risk) because we want games to reach an end with winners and losers.

 Can you think of ways to counter reinforcing loops, both in games and IRL?